j44p28nm92-source/ios-audio-gatekeeping-study/README.md

 Background: A problem arises when an increasing number of mechanisms disrupt the free market for niche products (in this case, the iOS audio market) in a variety of ways.
 This ranges from (more or less) incomplete offerings to active market manipulation by self-proclaimed experts and questionable communities.

-### An Initial Search for ‚AUv3'
+### An Initial Search for ‚AUv3’

 This extract was created with AudioApp Researcher Pro - 2026-07-11 06:16:03 +0000.

-Note: The list is sorted by the latest update or release date.
-Please note that due to Apple's insufficient search API, it is not easy to create a complete list of available AudioUnits.
+(Note: The list is sorted by the date of the last update or release.
+Please be aware that due to Apple's inadequate search API, it is not easy or even safe to compile a complete list of available AudioUnits.
+This is part of the issue encountered.)

 | Icon | App Name | Price | AppStore Link |
 | --- | --- | --- | --- |